And it ultimately needs to be grounded and structured so it can manifest in the world.

 If I can impart one thing…

-Intentionally designing your business model is important.
+Intentionally designing your business model and mapping out your revenue plan is important and too o.

 So is designing how exactly your people are going to find your wonderful offering and buy it from you (that is known as the client pathway or sales funnel and involves your marketing strategy as well as your offerings).